Peter Greene

 Peter Greene (born Peter Green; October 8, 1965) is an American actor.
 A character actor, he is generally known for portraying villains.
-He is best known for the roles in the 1994 films The Mask, where he plays the film's antagonist, Dorian Tyrell, and Pulp Fiction, in which he portrayed Zed, a sadistic security guard, rapist, and serial killer who serves as an antagonist in the film.
+He is best known for the roles in the 1994 films The Mask, where he plays its main antagonist, Dorian Tyrell, and Pulp Fiction, in which he portrayed Zed, a sadistic security guard, rapist and serial killer who serves as an antagonist in the film.